-On the European model, this is the RT/PTY/TP button and it's used with RDS (Radio Data System)

-ton, and it's used with RDS (Radio Data System).
-See "Using RDS (European models only)" on page 43.
+On the European model, this is the RT/PTY/TP button, and it's used with RDS (Radio Data System).
+See "Using RDS (European models only)" on page 40.

-10 MEMORY button (42)
+10 MEMORY button (39)

 This button is used when storing or deleting radio presets.